psychemedia/storytelling-notes/hudden_dudden.md

 "Good, brother," says he, "no sooner did I play, than she stood bolt upright at once."

 Then the other seizes it, and goes to his wife, and, without any provocation, finds some fault with her, and takes out his knife, and kills her.
 Then he plays the flute, but he might as well have piped to the stones, "Alas, what have I done?" says he to himself, "perhaps I don't know how to play it.
 How was it the other told me he raised his wife?
 However, I had better say nothing now, and afterwards I will get one of them to bring my wife to life again."
 And so he brought it to the other, and he treated his wife in the same way.
-And then they rush like mad- men, the one to the other, begging one another to restore their wives to life; and they wept and bewailed the fate that had be- fallen them, that they could not let well alpne, but must go and kill their wives.
+And then they rush like mad-men, the one to the other, begging one another to restore their wives to life; and they wept and bewailed the fate that had befallen them, that they could not let well alpne, but must go and kill their wives.
 Then they went to the Cadi, and accused the old man of having caused them this trouble.
 The Cadi summons the old man.

 "Old man," says he, "what is this business you have been doing?"